-Connection Menu 9 6
+Connection Menu 9.5

-\ Network Selection (Menu 9.6.1)
+Network Selection (Menu 9.5.1)

-The Network Selection feature enables you to indicate whether the network used when roaming(outside your home area) is selected Automatic, Manual, and Preferred.
+The Network Selection feature allows you to indicate how the network you will use is selected when roaming outside your home area.

+Options are: Automatic, Manual, and Preferred.
-- Note You can select a network other than your home network only if it has a valid roaming agreement with your home network. - ▶ Automatic: Allows you to set the phone to automatically search for and select one of the cellular networks available in your area.

-The phone will be set to Automatic even though the power is off and on - ▶ Manual: Allows you to select the desired network manually from a list of networks.
+- 1 Note You can select a network other than your home network only if it has a valid roaming agreement with your home network. - ▶ Automatic: Allows you to set the phone to automatically search for and select one of the cellular networks available in your area.
+The phone will be set to Automatic by default. - ▶ Manual: Allows you to select the desired network manually from a list of networks.
 If the connection to the manually selected network is lost, the phone will sound an error tone and ask you to select a network again.
 The selected network must have a roaming agreement with your home network, that is, the operator whose SIM card is in your phone.
 The phone lets you select another network if the phone fails to access the selected network.
-If you switch off the phone, the phone will be reset to Automatic - Preferred: You can set a list of preferred networks the handset should attempt to register with first, before attempting to register to any other networks.
+If you switch off the phone, the phone will be reset to Automatic.

+Preferred: You can set a list of preferred networks the handset should attempt to register with first, before attempting to register to any other networks.
 This list is created from the handset's predefined list of known networks.